 3. The sequence of instruction required for program completion (lecture, lab, and work-based activities) is determined by desired student learning outcomes.

 Because this is such a short program (9 Weeks), the NA/HAA program is a linear clock hour based program.
 This assures that sequence of instruction is standardized for each new class.
-The course syllabi and lesson plans are designed in a progressive order to help the student achieve required program learning outcomes in a short time period The term lay-out of instruction for the NAHHA program incorporates lecture, lab, and work based activities in a format designed to provide basic to advanced instruction.
+The course syllabi and lesson plans are designed in a progressive order to help the student achieve required program learning outcomes in a short time period .The term lay-out of instruction for the NAHHA program incorporates lecture, lab, and work based activities in a format designed to provide basic to advanced instruction.

 The sequence of instruction required for program completion is used to: